C3b: Regulation

 The key to the success of the complement system in clearing antigens is regulating the effects of C3b to pathogens alone and not healthy, host cells.
 This is done through several different mechanisms.
 One mechanism, mentioned above, is the stabilization of the C3bBb convertase by properdin preferentially on microbial surfaces, not on host surfaces, a step necessary for formation of a functional C3 convertase.
 Furthermore, if C3b does bind to a host-cell surface, regulators of complement activity (RCAs), a group of genetically-, structurally-, and functionally-related proteins, inactivate the complement component.
 Given the C3 is constantly being turned over in the alternative pathway and its ability to rapidly amplify a signal, these proteins are important in regulating the temporal and spatial effects of C3b to infected tissues.
 An example RCA is membrane cofactor protein (MCP; CD46), which is ubiquitously expressed and plays a critical role in protecting host cells from damage by the C3b.
 Furthermore, host cells express p33 (globular C1q receptor) on the surface, which binds C1q, and prevents it from initiating complement activation.

 Clinical significance

 Due to the importance of C3b, disruptions resulting in deficiencies or up regulation of C3b generation can have serious implications for human health.
 For example, the uncontrolled cleavage of C3b is associated with the disease C3 glomerulopathy, in which deposits of C3 in the glomeruli disrupt kidney function and can eventually result in kidney failure.

 Patients with diseases associated with elevated levels of immune complexes such as systemic lupus erythematosus, leprosy, and AIDS are found to have significantly decreased levels of the C3b receptor, Cr1, expression on erythrocytes, as well as altered expression of Cr1 on neutrophils in response to stimulation.
 Healthy neutrophils increase their Cr1 expression tenfold in response to chemoattractant peptides.
-However, patients with diseases such as AIDS don't display this response to stimulation, which results in reduced phagocytosis by the neutrophils and likely plays a critical role in disease progression.
+However, patients with diseases such as AIDS do not display this response to stimulation, which results in reduced phagocytosis by the neutrophils and likely plays a critical role in disease progression.